Swoogan/aziokbd/README.md

 > NOTE: Makefile and instructions are only tested on Ubuntu, however they are known to work on Debian.

 Reportedy supports the following keyboards as well:

  * SL-6432-BK - Speedlink LUCIDIS Comfort Illuminated Keyboard
+ * COUGAR 200K Scissor Gaming Keyboard
+ * GAMDIAS USB Keyboard (unspecified model but will report as Microdia chipset)
+ * Avazz USB Keyboard (unspecified model but will report as Microdia chipset)
+ * Perixx P1800

 # Installation ##
 ## DKMS ##